squee1945/cr-runner/webhook/README.md

 First build and deploy this application to your Cloud Run service, giving you a run.app service URL (e.g., `https://my-service-wa5vxuhyra-uc.a.run.app`).

-Nexxt set up the GitHub Actions for your repo at https://github.com/[user]/[repo]/actions.
+Next set up the GitHub Actions for your repo at https://github.com/[user]/[repo]/actions.

-IMPORTANT!
-You must edit the generated `.github/workflows/go.yml` file and set the `runs-on` field to `self-hosted`:
+**IMPORTANT!** You must edit the generated `.github/workflows/go.yml` file and set the `runs-on` field to `self-hosted`:

 ```